Adalab/curso-fullstack-server-exercise-materiales-module-1/README.md

 Web server which accepts data from <forms> and fetch() and displays a html page with the body and/or query paremeters and its values.

+## Deprecated

+This project was integrated into [pw-server-apis](https://github.com/Adalab/pw-server-apis).
+This repo will not be maintained longer.

 ## Install

 Steps: